Here at Token Metrics, we understand that our most valuable asset is you, our audience.

 One downside of owning a Ledger wallet is that it does not have an incorporated crypto exchange.
 By not having this feature, you must use another platform along with your wallet to trade your cryptocurrencies, which can be inconvenient.

-One security factor unique to Trezor is its randomized pin code generator that is required before use.
-This additional layer of security allows a Trezor wallet not only to be protected from malware but also keyloggers.
+One security factor unique to Trezor is its randomized pin code generator required before use.
+This additional layer of security allows a Trezor wallet to be protected from malware and keyloggers.

 The two cold wallets offered by Trezor are the Trezor One and the Trezor Model T. The Trezor One is the more standard hardware wallet, while the Trezor Model T is the premium option.